 (https://www.elle.com/uk/beauty/hair/g28717567/artists-celebrating-power-of-black-hair/)

-A collage of mine used to illustrate a panel discussion titled ‘The art and politics of Black hair’
+A collage used to illustrate a panel discussion titled ‘The art and politics of Black hair’

 (http://www.thefader.com/2017/01/31/instagram-braiders-hair-shani-crowe-nikki-nelms)